yuki-yano/vde-layout/README.md

 ```

 ## Quick Start
-1. Create a YAML file at `~/.config/vde/layout.yml` (or any supported location; see “Configuration Search Order”).
+1. Create a YAML file at `~/.config/vde/layout.yml` (or any supported location; see "Configuration Search Order").
 2. Paste a preset definition:
    ```yaml
    presets: